 - How is the intervention anticipated to contribute to improve outcomes for participants and NHS Highland?

 - What needs to be in place for these benefits to be realised and what are the main risks?

 - To what extent does the intervention contribute to improved outcomes for participants and NHS Highland?

 - What are the implications of the findings for future implementation of the Otago exercise programme and the work of Highlife Highland and NHS Highland to reduce falls and promote the health and wellbeing of older people?

 - What is the learning from this process for other organisations seeking to spread and scale up evidence based interventions and to get evidence into action?

-The project will be carried out in collaboration between High Life Highland and NHS Highland, What Works Scotland and the University of Highland and Islands and will involve four phases of work.
+The project was carried out in collaboration between High Life Highland and NHS Highland, What Works Scotland and the University of Highland and Islands and involved four phases of work.

 - Phase one: Project set up and critical appraisal of current implementation.